 The Central Bank recognizes the measurement of instruments containing embedded derivatives at the reporting date in "fair value reserve" in net equity.
-The measurement of instruments, without separating the embedded derivative from its host contract, is obtained from the financial information service available in the Central Bank.
+The measurement of instruments, without separating the embedded derivative from its host contract, is obtained from the financial information service available in the Central Bank

-The effect of the measurement of the instrument is recorded on the date of maturity in "net yield on securities" in the statement of profit or loss and other comprehensive income.
-As of December 31, 2023 and 2022, the Central Bank does not have instruments containing embedded derivatives.
+The effect of the measurement of the instrument is recorded on the date of maturity in "net yield on securities" in the statement of income and other comprehensive income.
+As of December 31, 2024 and 2023, the Central Bank does not have instruments containing embedded derivatives.